Gum disease; Periodontal disease

 Your dentist may recommend brushing and flossing after every meal and at bedtime.
 Ask your dentist or dental hygienist to show you how to properly brush and floss your teeth.

 Your dentist may suggest devices to help remove plaque deposits.
-These include special toothpicks, toothbrushes, water irrigation, or other devices.
+These include special toothpicks, electric and manual toothbrushes, water irrigation, or other devices.
 You still must brush and floss your teeth regularly.

 Anti-plaque or anti-tartar toothpastes or mouth rinses may also be recommended.

 Many dentists recommend having teeth professionally cleaned at least every 6 months.
 You may need more frequent cleanings if you are more prone to developing gingivitis.
 You may not be able to remove all the plaque, even with careful brushing and flossing at home.

 Chow AW.
 Infections of the oral cavity, neck, and head.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 64.

 Dhar V. Periodontal diseases.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 339.